 Learn the symptoms, types and treatments for women.

-Doctors want to raise awareness about female bladder cancer because it’s often diagnosed at a much later stage than male bladder cancer.
-This may be a driver of worse outcomes for women.
+Doctors want to raise awareness about female bladder cancer because it’s often diagnosed at a much later stage than the same type of cancer in men.
+This may be a reason why women have worse outcomes from this type of cancer than men do.

-The most common presenting symptom of female bladder cancer is hematuria, or blood in the urine.
+The most common symptom in women hematuria: blood in the urine.
 However, blood in the urine may not always be visible.
 When it’s visible, it’s called gross hematuria.
 When it’s invisible to the naked eye, it’s called microscopic hematuria, which can be detected under a microscope during a urinalysis.

-Complicating matters is that hematuria, whether gross or microscopic, is also a common sign of a urinary tract infection, Chang added.
-UTIs are more common in women compared to men, and in older women when compared to younger women.
+Blood in the urine, whether gross or microscopic, is also a common sign of such an infection, Chang said.
+Urinary tract infections are more common in women compared to men, and more common in older women than younger women.
 Bladder cancer is also more common in older women.
-The average age of diagnosis for both men and women is 73.
+The median age of diagnosis for both men and women is 73 (meaning half of diagnoses happen at an older age than that, and half younger).
 And 9 out of 10 people are diagnosed after age 55.

 “As a result, many women are repeatedly given the diagnosis of a UTI and don’t receive the proper evaluation,” Chang said.
-“Subsequently, their diagnosis may be missed or delayed.”
+“Subsequently, their diagnosis (of cancer) may be missed or delayed.”

 Types of bladder cancer

-There are two general stages of bladder cancer: either noninvasive or invasive.
+There are two general stages: noninvasive and invasive.
 Noninvasive means the cancer is not in the bladder muscle.

 Invasive cancer means the cancer is in the bladder muscle.
 This type is more likely to spread beyond the bladder, commonly to lymph nodes, the liver, the lungs and bones.